Aditya-C-2002/Power-BI-Projects/README.md

 Customer satisfaction scores by airline and flight route.
 Financial performance (revenue per flight, cost analysis).
 Tools Used: Power BI, DAX for KPI calculations, custom themes for visual appeal, and interactive slicers for detailed insights.

+4. Electric Vehicle Analysis
+Objective: The main objective of the **Electric Vehicle Analysis Dashboard** is to provide a comprehensive visual and analytical representation of electric vehicle (EV) trends from 2010 onwards.
+The dashboard helps users to understand market growth, geographical distribution, brand dominance, and the impact of incentives on EV adoption.
+Key Features:
+Total Vehicles by Model Year (2010 Onwards)
+Total Vehicles by State
+Top 10 Total Vehicles by Make
+Total Vehicles by CAFV Eligibility
+Top 10 Total Vehicles by Model